Board funding for property projects

 b.
 If you want to use surplus operational funding you must be able to show all the operational needs of the school are met.

 c.
-If you are borrowing, you must meet all the borrowing requirements contained in the Financial Information for Schools Handbook available here.
+If you're borrowing, you must meet all the borrowing requirements contained in the Financial Information for Schools Handbook.

 a.
 Any cost to upgrade a building to comply Ministry design and health and safety standards will be met from board or community funds.